sova-org/Sova/doc/define-languages/define-languages.typ

 == Environment variables <sec:envvariables>

-#text(blue)[TODO: on aurait envie d'avoir des variables d'environnement qui sont des ensembles, comment faire ? Ça demande sans doute d'ajouter un type de variable ?]
+#text(blue)[TODO: on aurait envie d'avoir des variables d'environnement qui sont des ensembles, comment faire ? Ça demande sans doute d'ajouter un type de variable ?
+On voudrait aussi paramétrer les variables d'environnement mais en l'état ce n'est pas trop possible (par exemple pour obtenir le nombre de pas dans la séquence n), la version actuelle ne fonctionne pas vraiment car on ne peut pas construire les noms de variable dans un programme theLanguage.
+Il faut peut-être que les variables en question soient remplacées par des évènements (getters)]

+#text(red)[TODO: à ajouter dans l'outil (mais pas tout de suite, il faut d'abord voir comment ça devrait marcher exactement)]

+The environment variables provided by theTool are given below.
-theTool provides the following environment variables, some are parameterized for simplicity:
+Some of them are parameterized for simplicity.
+Parameters are depicted here between dollars signs, they should be replaced by integers.
+For example, Sequence\$n\$NumSteps corresponds to the variables Sequence1NumSteps, Sequence2NumSteps, and so on.

-- *ProgInstanceID.* ID of this program instance.
+- *InstanceID.* ID of this program instance.
-- *ProgSequenceID.* ID of the sequence associated to this program instance.
+- *Instance\$n\$SequenceID.* ID of the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceBeats.* Number of beats in the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
+- *Instance\$n\$SequenceMicros.* Number of microseconds in the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgStepID.* ID of the step associated to this program instance.
+- *Instance\$n\$StepID.* ID of the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgStepBeats.* Number of beats in the step associated to this program instance.
+- *Instance\$n\$StepBeats.* Number of beats in the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgStepMicros.* Number of microseconds in the step associated to this program instance.
+- *Instance\$n\$StepMicros.* Number of microseconds in the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgSequenceNumInstances.* Same as NumInstances but only for instances corresponding to the sequence containing the step associated to this program instance.
+- *Instance\$n\$SequenceNumInstances.* Same as NumInstances but only for instances corresponding to the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgSequenceNumRunning.* Same as NumRunning but only for instances corresponding to the sequence containing the step associated to this program instance.
+- *Instance\$n\$SequenceNumRunning.* Same as NumRunning but only for instances corresponding to the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgSequenceNumPaused.* Same as NumPaused but only for instances corresponding to the sequence containing the step associated to this program instance.
+- *Instance\$n\$SequenceNumPaused.* Same as NumPaused but only for instances corresponding to the sequence containing the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgStepNumInstances.* Same as NumInstances but only for instances corresponding to the step associated to this program instance.
+- *Instance\$n\$StepNumInstances.* Same as NumInstances but only for instances corresponding to the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgStepNumRunning.* Same as NumRunning but only for instances corresponding to the step associated to this program instance.
+- *Instance\$n\$StepNumRunning.* Same as NumRunning but only for instances corresponding to the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
-- *ProgStepNumPaused.* Same as NumPaused but only for instances corresponding to the step associated to this program instance.
+- *Instance\$n\$StepNumPaused.* Same as NumPaused but only for instances corresponding to the step associated to the program instance number $n$ (or the instance of the program using this variable if $n$ is omitted).
 - *NumInstances.* Number of instances currently running or paused.
 - *NumPaused.* Number of instances currently paused.
 - *NumRunning.* Number of instances currently running.
 - *NumSequences.* Number of sequences.
-- *NumSteps(n).* Number of steps in sequence with ID $n$.
+- *Sequence\$n\$NumSteps.* Number of steps in sequence number $n$.
+- *SequenceID.* ID of the sequence containing the step corresponding to this program.
+- *Sequence\$n\$Beats.* Number of beats in the sequence number $n$ (or the sequence containing the step associated to the program using this variable if $n$ is omitted).
+- *Sequence\$n\$Micros.* Number of microseconds in the sequence number $n$ (or the sequence containing the step associated to the program using this variable if $n$ is omitted).
+- *Sequence\$n\$NumInstances.* Same as NumInstances but only for instances corresponding to the sequence number $n$ (or the sequence containing the step associated to the program using this variable if $n$ is omitted).
+- *Sequence\$n\$NumRunning.* Same as NumRunning but only for instances corresponding to the sequence number $n$ (or the sequence containing the step associated to the program using this variable if $n$ is omitted).
+- *Sequence\$n\$NumPaused.* Same as NumPaused but only for instances corresponding to the sequence number $n$ (or the sequence containing the step associated to the program using this variable if $n$ is omitted).
+- *StepID.* ID of the step corresponding to this program.
+- *Step\$n\$SequenceID.* ID of the sequence containing the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$SequenceBeats.* Number of beats in the sequence containing the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$SequenceMicros.* Number of microseconds in the sequence containing the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$Beats.* Number of beats in the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$Micros.* Number of microseconds in the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$NumInstances.* Same as NumInstances but only for instances corresponding to the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$NumRunning.* Same as NumRunning but only for instances corresponding to the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$NumPaused.* Same as NumPaused but only for instances corresponding to the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$SequenceNumInstances.* Same as NumInstances but only for instances corresponding to the sequence containing the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$SequenceNumRunning.* Same as NumRunning but only for instances corresponding to the sequence containing the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
+- *Step\$n\$SequenceNumPaused.* Same as NumPaused but only for instances corresponding to the sequence containing the step number $n$ (or the step associated to the program using this variable if $n$ is omitted).
 - *TotalBeats.* Number of beats since the launch of theTool.
 - *TotalMicros.* Number of microseconds since the launch of theTool.
 This cannot be computed from TotalBeats as the duration of a beat may have changed over time.
 - *BeatMicros.* Number of microseconds in a beat.